 Recognizing the need for a more comprehensive planning approach in 1998, a resolution by the United States House of Representative's Committee on Public Works authorized the USACE to initiate a SAMP within the San Juan Creek/Western San Mateo Creek Watersheds.
 A SAMP is an evaluation and management tool to achieve a balance between aquatic resource protection and economic development.
-The broad goals of the SAMP are to allow for comprehensive management and protection of aquatic resources and to increase regulatory predictability for development and infrastructure projects that would impact aquatic resources.
-Advanced planning would allow for more effective consideration of aquatic resource conservation and those development and infrastructure projects affecting aquatic resources.
+The broad goals of the SAMP are to allow for comprehensive management and protection of aquatic resources and to increase regulatory predictability for development and infrastructure projects that would impact aquatic resource conservation and those development and infrastructure projects affecting aquatic resources.
 The development and infrastructure projects include those addressing the needs of the Rancho Mission Viejo, County of Orange, and the SMWD.